unoplatform/uno.extensions/doc/Learn/Tutorials/Authentication/HowTo-Cookies.md

 ---
 # How-To: Using Cookies to Authorize

-An authorization method conceptually similar to using the system credential store is to use **cookies**.
+An authorization method is conceptually similar to using the system credential store to use **cookies**.
 Cookies are a common way to store tokens that can be used to authenticate a user.
-When a HTTP request is succesfully authenticated, the server will return a response that we can use to create a cookie.
+When an HTTP request is successfully authenticated, the server will return a response that we can use to create a cookie.
 The cookie can then be used to authenticate future requests.
 Uno Extensions makes these cookie-related authorization steps less tedious by doing the work of extracting the token(s) from the authentication response, storing it in a cookie, and applying the cookie to future requests.
 This tutorial will teach you how to configure authentication to apply tokens from a cookie when they are available.

 > [!IMPORTANT]
 > To follow these steps, you first need to have an authentication system set up.
 We recommend choosing one of the `IAuthenticationProvider` implementations provided by Uno Extensions.
 Cookie authorization can complement any of the tutorials such as [Get Started with Authentication](xref:Learn.Tutorials.Authentication.HowToAuthentication).